ArviRA/yiffy-rip/readme.md

 </div>

 # Yiffysimplified 📱
-A website for downloading all your favourite movies for free with any ads or pop-ups
+A website for downloading all your favourite movies for free without any ads or pop-ups

 # Features 📋
-What makes our app standout!
+What makes our website standout!

 * No Advertisements 🙅
 * No vpn 🌍